xJrJackBlack/UEFI-Bootloader/README.md

 A GDT (Global Descriptor Table) is a table in memory used by operating systems to reference various peices of information about memory segments.
 A memory segment is simply a chunk of memory, different segments could be used for different things in the operating system.

-An entry in the GDT is known as a descriptor, a descriptor can be thought of as an object of sorts which contains information about a specific segement.
+An entry in the GDT is known as a descriptor, a descriptor can be thought of as an object of sorts which contains information about a specific segment.
 Descriptors normally include information such as:

 - The base address of the segment
 - The size of the segment